Finding Your Target Audience’s Hot Buttons

 - Describe a recent purchase that you made.
 While the purchase itself may not relate to your business, it will give you a window into their decision-making process and preferences.

-What other persona research questions would you add to my list?
+If you’re building buyer personas for your cusomers, what other persona research questions would you add to my list?

 How can we help?